 I think we can all agree that encryption is one of the principal elements of any data protection strategy.
 To date we have provided our customers with multiple options including client-side and server-side encryption for Amazon Simple Storage Service (Amazon S3), along with server-side encryption for Amazon Elastic Block Store (EBS), Amazon Redshift, Amazon RDS for Oracle, and Amazon RDS for SQL Server.
 Up until now, the server-side encryption support provided by these services has made use of “master keys” that are generated, stored, and managed within AWS.

 Today we are adding a powerful new option for key management, one that can manage keys for applications and services running in the cloud as well as on-premises!

 Introducing the AWS Key Management Service (KMS)

-The new fully-managed AWS Key Management Service (KMS) provides you with seamless, centralized control over your encryption keys.
+The new fully-managed AWS Key Management Service (AWS KMS) provides you with seamless, centralized control over your encryption keys.
 It gives you a new option for data protection and relieves you of many of the more onerous scalability and availability issues that inevitably surface when you implement key management at enterprise scale.
 When properly used, AWS Key Management Service can even help to address lingering concerns about moving sensitive data to the cloud.